akrausesap/kyma-emoji/cf-nodejs/README.md

     2. Line 9 name --> same as in line 3, the name of the app router has to be unique.
 For example, once more add your name and a number to the existing name, so that it looks like this: emojicfaprjohndoe1337
     3. Line 17 url --> the part after "https://" has to match your application name in line 3, so in our example case the full URL looks as follows: "https://emojicfjohndoe1337.cfapps.eu10.hana.ondemand.com"
 8. Open a terminal via the Menu at the top border: Terminal --> New Terminal
-9. Type "cf login" to log on to your BTP Trial Instance (enter your matching API Endpoint for the region you chose when creating your account, e.g. https://api.cf.eu10.hana.ondemand.com for EU)
+9. Type `cf login` to log on to your BTP Trial Instance (enter your matching API Endpoint for the region you chose when creating your account, e.g. https://api.cf.eu10.hana.ondemand.com for EU)
 10. Navigate to the cf-nodejs subfolder via `cd cf-nodejs`
 11. Create the neccessary service instances:
     1. Create the Authorization Service by typing:     `cf cs xsuaa application emojicf-uaa -c ./security/xs-security.json`